cebpLab/Deep-Pose-Tracker/README.md

 ## Cite this
 <!-- Debasish Saha, Shivam Chaudhary, Dhyey Vyas, Anindya Ghosh-Roy and Rati Sharma.
 Deep-Pose-Tracker: a unified model for behavioural studies of <i>Caenorhabditis elegans</i>, [biorxiv](https://www.biorxiv.org/content/10.1101/2025.11.23.689997v1). -->
-If you find this work useful, please cite us with the following:
+If you find this work useful, please cite it with the following:
 <div style="
     background:#f5f5f5;
     border:1px solid #ddd;